ualib/agda-algebras/README.md

 ## Troubleshooting

-Please [email William](mailto:williamdemeo@gmail.com) if you have any questions or problems using the UALib.
+Please [email William](mailto:williamdemeo@gmail.com) if you have any questions or problems using the UniversalAlgebra.

 Comments, questions, or suggestions may also be submitted by creating a [new issue](https://gitlab.com/ualib/ualib.gitlab.io/issues/new).